 Compliance with provincial regulations in the alcohol, gaming, horse racing and cannabis retail sectors helps ensure Ontarians can enjoy these activities safely and responsibly.
 Staying compliant also helps those who work in these sectors avoid monetary penalties, suspensions or the loss of their licences or registrations.

-Through the Education Training and Awareness (ETA) Fund, the Alcohol and Gaming Commission of Ontario (AGCO) is once again looking to work with industry stakeholders by funding the creation of new ETA related projects.
+Through the Education Training and Awareness (ETA) Fund, the Alcohol and Gaming Commission of Ontario (AGCO) is able to fund the creation of new ETA related projects.
 These projects must be designed to improve compliance with provincial laws and/or enhance awareness of issues of public interest within the sectors the AGCO regulates.

 The AGCO places a premium on education and training and has developed a number of initiatives to promote compliance and responsible practices in the alcohol, gaming, cannabis retail and horse racing industries.
-Now, the AGCO is offering industry stakeholders the opportunity to develop their own ETA projects and have them funded by the AGCO, provided they meet the AGCO’s objectives and funding criteria.
-Funding will be provided to programs selected by the AGCO by using money collected through monetary penalties (OMPs) that have been assessed against licensees, registrants and others the AGCO regulates who have contravened provincial laws.
+Through the ETA Fund, the AGCO offers industry stakeholders the opportunity to develop their own ETA projects and have them receive funding by the AGCO, provided they meet the AGCO’s objectives and funding criteria.
+Funding is provided to programs selected by the AGCO by using money collected through monetary penalties (OMPs) that have been assessed against licensees, registrants and others the AGCO regulates who have contravened provincial laws.
 By law, all OMP funds must be used for ETA purposes.

 Opportunity to Work with Stakeholders

 The AGCO recognizes that industry stakeholders are uniquely positioned to understand the needs and priorities of their industries and members, and so can play an important role in increasing the knowledge and capacity of AGCO regulated persons to comply with the law.
 Many also have experience developing public awareness campaigns on topics or issues relevant to the AGCO’s mandate.
-The AGCO is expanding its use of OMP funds so that industry associations, social responsibility groups and others who are similarly active and have the capacity to deliver programming in the sectors the AGCO regulates can apply to develop programs strategically aligned with the AGCO’s mandate and funding objectives.
+The AGCO has expanded its use of OMP funds so that industry associations, social responsibility groups and others who are similarly active and have the capacity to deliver programming in the sectors the AGCO regulates can apply to develop programs strategically aligned with the AGCO’s mandate and funding objectives.